vincenthphung/direct-rep/journals/aaryan_mittal.md

 ### Work done during the day

 1. We started with pair-programming.
 Kim and John did back-end and worked upon the OpenAI endpoints.
 Vincent and I started with the front-end.
-When Vincent and I started we faced a problem with a react libraby.
-The react-router-dom was not working properly and we realised that the libraby had not been installed.
+When Vincent and I started we faced a problem with a react library.
+The react-router-dom was not working properly and we realized that the library had not been installed.

 2. Vincent and I continued working on the front-end and.
 We finished with the signup form in the react.